denten/denten.github.io/_includes/CV/07-service.md

 and Arts Computing*; *Journal of Cultural Analytics*; *Modernism/Modernity*; *Narrative*;
 *Poetics Today*; *Post45*, *PMLA*, *Project Information Literacy*; and *Science, Technology & Human Values*.
-- Multiple (2--3 per year) promotion reviews for peer institutions, including Dartmouth,
+- Multiple (2--3 per year) promotion reviews for peer institutions, including Dartmouth, Toronto, Yale, and Berkeley.
-- Member of editorial board, *Narrative* (the International Society for the Study of Narrative).
+- Member of journal editorial boards including *Narrative* (the International Society for the Study of Narrative) and *Critical AI Studies*.
-  Toronto, Berkeley and others.
-- Grant review for The American Academy in Berlin, National Endowment for the Humanities, and the National Science Foundation.
+- Grant review for The American Academy in Berlin, National Endowment for the Humanities, the National Science Foundation, and the Austrian Science Fund.
 - Program Committee, International Conference on Computational Linguistics (COLING), [Workshop on Trolling, Aggression and Cyberbullying](http://aclweb.org/anthology/W18-4400), 2018, 2022.
 - Program Committee, Association for Computational Linguistics, [Abusive Language